1919 English cricket season: County Championship

 The two-day experiment failed because, given good weather and batting conditions, the majority of matches could not be completed and were drawn.
 Pardon and his supporters were proved right and, in an Advisory County Committee meeting at Lord's on Monday, 8 December, the main decision taken was to restore the three-day format for the 1920 championship.

 In his 1919 editorial, Pardon also complained about a plethora of ideas for reform that were appearing in the newspapers.
 He argued: "So far as I know the game was flourishing, when in August 1914 the world was suddenly turned upside down.
 Be this as it may, the resumption of first-class matches was no sooner announced than all the faddists in Great Britain began to fill the newspapers with their ideas of what they were pleased to call reform or reconstruction".
 Some of the suggestions were dismissed by Pardon as "preposterous" but others needed to be taken more seriously, such as one being supported by Stanley Jackson to shorten the boundaries.
 All except the two-day match were rejected.

 Australian Imperial Forces tour

 The Australian Imperial Forces cricket team played twenty-eight first-class matches in England from mid-May until mid-September.
-Mostly, they played against county teams, but they also met some representative sides such as the South, H. K. Foster's XI and the Gentlemen.
-Of their twenty-eight matches, the touring side won twelve and lost four; the other twelve (mostly two-day matches) were drawn.
+Mostly, they played against county teams, but they also met some representative teams such as the South, H. K. Foster's XI and the Gentlemen.
+Of their twenty-eight matches, the touring team won twelve and lost four; the other twelve (mostly two-day matches) were drawn.
 Four of the Australian Imperial Forces team passed 1,000 runs during their tour, led by Carl Willis, who accrued 1,652 runs at an average of 41.30.
 Jack Gregory was the leading wicket-taker for the tourists, claiming 131 wickets.